Radu of Afumați: Family background

 Radu of Afumați belonged to the House of Drăculești lineage, as son of the Wallachian Prince Radu IV the Great and of Princess Catalina.
 He had two sisters, Cristina and Boba.

 His first wife, Voica, was the daughter of the vornic Vlaicu from Bucșani.
 She died in 1525.
 From this marriage the Prince had three children: Vlad (killed along with his father in 1529), Anca (married with the boyar Udriște from Mărgineni) and Neacșa.

 On 21 January 1526, Radu married Princess Ruxandra, the daughter of Neagoe Basarab.
-They did not have children together.
+They did have a son together, Radu Ilie Haidăul.
 After the death of Radu of Afumați, Ruxandra became the wife of another prince of Wallachia, Radu Paisie.

 Among his half-brothers, three ascended the throne: Radu Bădica (1523–1524), Radu Paisie (1535–1545, with interruptions) and Mircea the Shepherd (1545–1552, 1553–1554, 1558–1559).

 Reign

 Radu of Afumați became voivode of Wallachia despite the fact that the Ottoman sultan had supported Mehmed-Bey, the Pasha of Nikopol - a Romanian renegade converted to Islam, for the crown.

 Radu defeated the army of Mehmed-Bey at Glubavi in January 1522.
 He took the throne and his first voivode charter was emitted in February 1522 at Târgoviște at was of the confirmation of the ownership of the Romanian Orthodox church over the Drăgotești estate.
 He styled himself the Lord of the whole country of Ungro-Wallachia.